Epicurus: Letters of Epicurus

 A collection of at least 24 of Epicurus's letters organized by date circulated in antiquity, referred to by Philodemus, the majority of which are lost.
-Three letters of Epicurus are preserved by Diogenes Laertius in his Life of Epicurus: the Letter to Herodotus and the Letter to Pythocles, Epicurus summarizes his philosophy on nature and, in the Letter to Menoeceus, he summarizes his moral teachings.
+Three letters of Epicurus are preserved by Diogenes Laertius in his Life of Epicurus: in the Letter to Herodotus and the Letter to Pythocles, Epicurus summarizes his philosophy on nature and, in the Letter to Menoeceus, he summarizes his moral teachings.
 Another letter is preserved by Diogenes of Oenoanda, the Letter to Mother, which discusses overcoming fears with an understanding of natural science as a means of attaining happiness.

 Letter to Herodotus

 Epicurus's Letter to Herodotus was written as an introduction to Epicurean philosophy and method of studying nature.
 It is divided into three parts: the first deals with physical principles, the second deals with compound structures that are formed from the motions of atoms within the void, and the third deals with the purposes for studying nature.